javolo/octet/octet/src/examples/toolmiddleware1/README.md

 # 5. Sound system

 One of the most complicated part of including some sound into the assignment was the installation of all the parts needed.
+Following the steps in this <a href="https://cuboidzone.wordpress.com/2013/07/26/tutorial-implementing-fmod/"> page</a> I´ve created the class with all its elements.

+Next steps is to find a sound for the bouncing of elements and include it with all the assignment already implemented.

 # 6. Improvements